What is a Tenants in Common Agreement?

 There are three other major features of a Tenants in Common agreement:

-• You can apportion shares in accordance to how much each party has invested in the property.
+- You can apportion shares in accordance with how much each party has invested in the property.
 For example, if you put in a larger deposit, you could give yourself a higher share of the property to reflect this.

 A Tenants in Common agreement is considered a more flexible way of defining property ownership.
-But it does require more in the way of administration and there are things to be mindful of before selecting this option.
+However, it does require more administration and there are things to be mindful of before selecting this option.

 Tenants in Common and Declarations of Trust